dome9/cloud-bots/README.md

 Usage: AUTO: iam_turn_on_password_policy MinimumPasswordLength:<int> RequireSymbols:<True/False> RequireNumbers:<True/False>  RequireUppercaseCharacters:<True/False>  RequireLowercaseCharacters:<True/False>  AllowUsersToChangePassword:<True/False>  MaxPasswordAge:<int> PasswordReusePrevention:<int> HardExpiry:<True/False>
 Limitations: ALL variables need to be set at the same time

 Sample tag: AUTO: iam_turn_on_password_policy MinimumPasswordLength:15 RequireSymbols:True RequireNumbers:True RequireUppercaseCharacters:True RequireLowercaseCharacters:True AllowUsersToChangePassword:True MaxPasswordAge:5 PasswordReusePrevention:5 HardExpiry:True

 ## iam_user_force_password_change
 What it does: Updates the setting for an IAM user so that they need to change their console password the next time they log in.
 Usage: AUTO: iam_user_force_password_change
 Limitations: none

 ## igw_delete
 What it does: Turns off ec2 instances with public IPs, detaches an IGW from a VPC, and then deletes it.
 Limitations: VPCs have lots of interconnected services.
 This is currently just focused on EC2 but future enhancements will need to be made to turn off RDS, Redshift, etc.

 ## mark_for_stop_ec2_resource
-What it does: Tags an ec2 resource with "marked_for_stop" and <current epoch time>.
+What it does: Tags an ec2 resource with "marked_for_stop" and <current epoch time>
 Usage: AUTO: mark_for_stop_ec2_resource <time><unit(m,h,d)>
 Example: AUTO: mark_for_stop_ec2_resource 3h
 Note: This is meant to be used in conjunction with a more aggressive action like stopping or termanating an instance.
 The first step will be to tag an instance with the time that we want to tigger the remediation bot.
 From there, a rule like "Instance should not have tags with [ key='marked_for_stop' and value before(1, 'minutes') ]" can be ran to check how long an instance has had the 'mark for stop' tag.
 Limitations: none

 THIS WORKS ACROSS ALL EC2 RELATED SERVICES:
 * Image
 * Instance
 * InternetGateway